csgillespie/abcpmcmc/README.md

 >    Inference for Markov Processes with Intractable Likelihoods*, 2014
 >    [arXiv](https://arxiv.org/abs/1403.6886).

-Source code for the other examples can be obtained by containing Jamie Owen <j.r.owen@newcastle.ac.uk)>
+Source code for the other examples can be obtained by contacting Jamie Owen <j.r.owen@newcastle.ac.uk)>

 Installation
 ------------